 1. Draw an imaginary line down the middle of your plate.

 Then divide your plate into three sections or use a plate or container with the sections already built in.

 2. Fill the largest section of the plate with nonstarchy vegetables.

-- Bok choy
+- bok choy

-- Green beans
+- green beans

 3. In one of the smaller sections, put starchy foods.

-- Whole grain, high-fiber breads
+- whole-grain, high-fiber breads

-- Cooked cereal (oatmeal, grits, hominy, and cream of wheat)
+- cooked cereal (oatmeal, grits, hominy, and cream of wheat)

-- Low-fat crackers, snack chips, pretzels, and fat-free popcorn
+- low-fat crackers, snack chips, pretzels, and fat-free popcorn

 4. In the remaining (small) section, put your meat or meat substitute.

-- Skinless chicken and turkey
+- skinless chicken and turkey

-- Fish, like tuna, salmon, cod, and catfish
+- fish, like tuna, salmon, cod, and catfish

-- Other seafood, like shrimp, clams, oysters, crab, and mussels
+- other seafood, like shrimp, clams, oysters, crab, and mussels

-- Lean cuts of beef and pork, such as sirloin and pork loin
+- lean cuts of beef and pork, such as sirloin and pork loin

-- Low-fat cheese
+- low-fat cheese

 To manage carbohydrate portions, you can decide how many grams of carbohydrate you eat for meals and snacks.
-For example, women may decide to have 45 grams of carbohydrate at a meal; men might eat around 60 grams of carbohydrate.
-To decide how much is right for you, be sure to work with your dietitian or health care provider.
+For example, women may decide to have 45 grams of carbohydrate at a meal, and men might eat around 60 grams of carbohydrate.
+To decide how much is right for you, be sure to work with your doctor or dietitian.

 Foods that are processed, enhanced, flavored, preserved, and packaged are typically less healthy than whole, unprocessed foods.
 These include:

-- Soft drinks, sweetened iced tea, sports drinks, lemonade, and fruit juice
+- soft drinks, sweetened iced tea, sports drinks, lemonade, and fruit juice

-- Salt and high-salt foods and condiments, such as canned soup, lunch meat, soy sauce, gravy, ketchup, and mustard
+- salt and high-salt foods and condiments, such as canned soup, lunch meat, soy sauce, gravy, ketchup, and mustard

-Drinking more than two alcoholic drinks a day for men and one for women
+- drinking more than two alcoholic drinks a day for men and one for women